ByteOverlord/Watch_Quake/README.md

 (Music tracks will extract in to current working directory (track02 - track11.wav).)

-Open Audacity and drag the tracks in it.
-Edit tracks one by one by selecting one and from the “Tracks” -> “Mix” apply “Mix Stereo Down to Mono” (recommended “Project Rate (Hz)” is 22050).
+Open Audacity and drag the tracks to it.
+Edit the tracks one by one to Mono.
+`Tracks -> Mix -> Mix Stereo Down to Mono`

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Music_Install_Guide_00.png)

+Set the “Project Rate (Hz)” to 22050.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Music_Install_Guide_01.png)